 Learn something new every day More Info... by email

 An egress door is an exit designed to allow the occupants of a building to evacuate safely during an emergency.
-In most countries, egress doors are regulated by local building codes, which stipulate how many doors are required and the requirements for each exit.
-In the United States, most building codes relating to egress doors are based on standards developed by the National Fire Protection Association (NFPA).
+In most countries, such doors are regulated by local building codes, which stipulate how many doors are required and the requirements for each exit.
+In the United States, most building codes relating to these doors are based on standards developed by the National Fire Protection Association (NFPA).
 NFPA Standard 101 stipulates have an egress door should be operated, installed and controlled.
 The NFPA guidelines are based on the building's function and occupant load, as well as on the presence of hazardous or combustible materials.

 According to NFPA 101, an egress door is not limited to simply exit door that leads outside.
 Instead, every door along the building's egress path is considered an egress door.
 This includes doors that lead from various rooms to the exit, such as office or hallway doors located throughout the building.
 It also includes doors leading to an exit, which often includes stairwell or lobby doors.
 Finally the exit door itself, which allows occupants to move from the building to a public space, is also considered an egress door.